On closed oriented surfaces in the 3-sphere: Invariants of an algebraic scene

 \texttt{contour ks$\_G$ }file-containing-\texttt{$\{$group presentation; selected elements$\}$}

-with one of the meridians $m$ corresponding to the associated meridian of the knottable disk in the selected elements.
-In our case, we could arrange the selected meridians to be the associated meridians of the two knottable disks induced from a handcuff graph diagram.
+with one of the meridians $m$ corresponding to the associated meridian of the transverse disk in the selected elements.
+In our case, we could arrange the selected meridians to be the associated meridians of the two transverse disks induced from a handcuff graph diagram.
 One could add the multiple of $i$ copies of $m$ as an extra relator to get the coefficient of $x^i$ directly.